-8.2 Institutional Controls
+8.3 Institutional Controls

-8.2.1 Site Management Plan (SMP)
+8.3.1 Site Management Plan (SMP)

-Based on the results of the IRM program previously completed for RAOCs 1 through 3 and the remedial actions proposed herein for RAOC-4, some residual contamination will remain at the site after remediation has been completed.
+Although an IRM program has been completed for RAOCs 1 through 3 and debris removal has been completed for RAOC-4, some residual contamination may remain at the site after remediation has been completed.
 In order to minimize the potential for future intrusive site activities to exacerbate the spread of contamination or create potential exposure to impacted soil or groundwater, a Site Management Plan (SMP) will be developed.
-The SMP will be prepared after the remediation is complete and will incorporate documentation of conditions for all four RAOCs as well as the remainder of the site.
+The SMP will incorporate documentation of conditions for all four RAOCs as well as the remainder of the site.
 The SMP document will provide guidance for: